alinowrouzii/MyProfile/README.md

 ### How to run project:

-All dependencies should be installed before before:
+All dependencies should be installed:
 ```
 cd MyProfile
 virtualenv venv && source venv/bin/activate